The League of Female Owners

 Come one!
 Come all!
 Ladies, Women, Panty Wearers, Thotty-O’s, Girlfriends and left-hand ring bearers; Gentleman, Boys, Bros, Boyfriends, Players, Thugs and left-hand ring bearers.

 We, The League, have re-opened the arena.

 It has been said that there is a point in a woman’s life where she goes through a phase of trying to figure out what type of man is for her, but no one ever defined what that phase is or the standard.
-So, The League decided to create the standard instead.
+So, the standard was created. -The League

 When the average person thinks of dating, we typically think date- to work towards marriage.
-Then there are others who think of dating as a game though.
-A game of baseball and they play the field.
-In turn, we hear ‘dating game’, and we think basketball.
+Then there are others who think of dating as a game.
+A game of baseball in which they play the field.
+In the arena, we hear ‘dating game’, and we think basketball.

-But when members of The League of Female Owners discuss basketball, we are seldom talking about NBA teams.
+But when members of The League of Female Owners discuss basketball, we are seldom talking about the NBA.
 So, now we talking teams?

 The next steps are as follows:

 Scout out a few recruits for the Madness.
 Scroll through your phone, bait and switch via twitter, join bumble/soul swipe/tinder, you could even go the old school route by going out and meeting people or a simple “Hey big head” sent via text.
 Once you have recruited some players proceed to step two.1

 Get to know your team, find out what gets them going, what hinders them, become one with each player knowing that it is necessary to be besties because of course they are in the league competing with not only their teammates but other teams created by The League.
 Know them well enough to know when to move them and which recruits will make the cut.
 This is the trickiest step because you don’t know which way this phase is going to go, should you run into any issues please follow the guidelines outlined in 2.1 through 2.5.